-The key and essential element of corporate governance is the Internal Control and Risk Management System (ICRMS), consisting of the set of rules, procedures and organisational arrangements designed to permit the identification, measurement, management and monitoring of the main risks to which ENAV is exposed.
+The key and essential element of corporate governance is the Internal Control and Risk Management System (ICRMS) of the ENAV Group, consisting of the set of rules, procedures and organisational arrangements designed to permit the identification, measurement, management and monitoring of the main risks to which ENAV is exposed.
 In compliance with the company strategies, it is intended to pursue achievement of the following goals:

-- the effectiveness and efficiency of company processes; - the preservation of company assets; - the reliability and integrity of information; - the compliance of operations with legislative, regulatory and contractual provisions, as well as with internal policies, plans, rules and procedures.
+- the effectiveness and efficiency of corporate processes; - the preservation of company assets; - the reliability and integrity of information; - the compliance of operations with legislative, regulatory and contractual provisions, as well as with internal policies, plans, rules and procedures.

-The ICRMS is integrated into the more general organisational and corporate governance structures adopted by the Company and takes account of reference standards, the recommendations of the Corporate Governance Code and the best practices in this field at the national and international levels.
+The ICRMS is integrated into the more general organisational and corporate governance structures adopted by the Company and takes account of reference standards, the recommendations of the Corporate Governance Code promoted by the Corporate Governance Committee of Borsa Italiana S.p.A. (which the Parent Company resolved to adopt with effect from the day trading began) and the best practices in this field at the national and international levels.